 BIOL 480-483 Introduction to Experimental Biology GER 3/B

 Laboratory research under guidance of faculty member.
 Work at another institution may be permitted in some cases, under auspices of a faculty member.
 Written report required upon completion of research.
-A minimum of 2 credits satisfies the research requirement for graduation with departmental honors. prereqs: BIOL 100 and 102, BIOL 200 or 202 (or the equiv), written perm instr. prior to reg. hrs TBA, 1-2 cr. per sem.
+A minimum of 2 credits satisfies the research requirement for graduation with departmental honors.
+Permission of the supervising faculty member is required. hrs TBA, 1-2 cr. per sem.

 BIOL 208 Ecology